 - Inability to urinate or defecate, especially if straining (cats may repeatedly go to the litter box, lick at the genital area, and/or vocalize).

-- Ingestion of toxin, including but not limited to: chocolate, raisins/grapes, sago palm, rodenticidesor "rat bait" (D-con), drugs (prescription, over-the-counter or recreational), xylitol (artificial sweetener), nicotine, and household cleaners.
+- Ingestion of toxin, including but not limited to: chocolate, raisins/grapes, sago palm, lily, rodenticidesor "rat bait" (D-con), drugs (prescription, over-the-counter or recreational), xylitol (artificial sweetener), nicotine, and household cleaners.
 Please bring the container with you to our Hospital!